All Year: Yes

 This is Henning writing.

 Also in this house live Rike and our almost seven year old daughter, Freya.

-We have seven sheep living in our orchard and three chicken.
+We have a guest house with a big garden.
+We also have seven sheep living in our orchard and three chicken.
 We eat the chickens eggs, apart from that we let

 the animals live their lifes, only disturbed when their claws need to be shortened or the wool needs to be cut, speaking about the sheep now :-).
-We recently got three rabbits, too, just because they are adorable.
+We recently got three rabbits, too, they are adorable.

 Rike also has her pottery on our property.
 Did I mention our bouldering room?
 Rike plays Cello and a bit guitar, I sometimes watch stars and planets from my micro observatory in the garden.
 Of course, I am more than happy to

-We are around (well beyond now, haha) 30 years old and despite good experiences with younger helpers we prefer helpers of our age (24-36).
+We are around 35 years old and despite good experiences with younger helpers we prefer helpers of our age (24-36).

 We started this project in the end of 2011 and there is always a lot to do.
 Any help is welcome with the garden, fruit trees, further renovate the pottery and workshop, all kinds of jobs around the buildings.
-Help in house and kitchen or taking care for our daughter will also be welcome.
+Help in house and kitchen will also be welcome.

 We live in a quiet and remote area in the North of Germany, between Berlin and the Baltic Sea in beautiful countryside full of hills and lakes.